← Back to blog

 Most teams write scripts for this.
 They work at first, then break when an endpoint adds a field, changes a type, or returns a slightly different nested object.
 This guide shows a pipeline approach: combine the responses, transform the JSON, preview the output, and reuse the workflow when the API changes.

-To prepare API data for analytics:
+Normalize API data for analytics instantly

 Raw API responses are rarely analytics-ready.
 Before you can load them into dashboards, BI tools, spreadsheets, or warehouses, you usually need to fix a few structural problems: